For many divorcing parents, keeping the kids in the family home is top priority.

 Then of course there are the children.

 Will this get confusing for them?
-They stay and watch their parents come and go?
+They stay and watch each parent come and go?

 Finally what happens when one of you no longer wants to continue this arrangement?
 This typically happens when one of you finds a new relationship and the new paramour isn't too crazy about you sharing a space with your ex.